Privacy Notice

 External Systems and third party providers

-There are areas of work where we use externally provided systems (such as our clinical system) to manage your information for service delivery, monitoring and improvement.
-We ensure that appropriate controls are in place to mitigate risk and ensure compliance with our requirements.
 Please note that if you provide us with your mobile number then we may use this to send you a reminder about your appointment, test results and to ask you for feedback.
 Please let us know if you do not wish to receive these on your mobile.

 Your information is never collected or sold for direct marketing purposes.
-Your information is not processed overseas unless we have explicit consent from you.

 Patient Portal

 We are utilising a patient portal to expedite your communications with the Trust.
-Through this portal, we can now send all you’re appointment details directly to your mobile phone or email address, reducing postage and printing costs for the Trust.
+Through this portal, we can now send all your appointment details directly to your mobile phone or email address, reducing postage and printing costs for the Trust.
 For more information, please visit www.drdoctor.co.uk/for-patients.

 If you prefer not to use this service, please inform us by calling the Trust at 01244 366663 or speak to the receptionist at your next appointment, and we will continue to send your information by post.
 If you view or manage your hospital appointments via the NHS App, the Countess of Chester shares your data with NHS England who operate the NHS App and provide this functionality, known as NHS Wayfinder services.
 For more information, see the NHS Wayfinder services privacy policy.